 QUEEN SHEBA'S RING first appeared as a serialized novel, published in Nash's Magazine from April through November 1909.
 This serialization was not illustrated.

-McKay, Scott, and Whatmore claim that Eveleigh Nash published the first edition in book-form in London September, 1910.
-According to Whatmore, 7,600 copies were printed, with a color frontispiece by Cyrus Cuneo, and 11,000 were printed for the Colonial Edition.
+According to Whatmore, 7,600 copies were printed for the Nash edition, with a color frontispiece by Cyrus Cuneo, and 11,000 were printed for the Colonial edition (G. Bell).Â

-Higgins claims that Eveleigh Nash paid a total of £750 ($127,000 in 2020 dollars) for the serial rights (£375), and an advance (£375) for publication in book-form.
+Higgins claims that Eveleigh Nash paid a total of ÂŁ750 ($127,000 in 2020 dollars) for the serial rights (ÂŁ375), and an advance (ÂŁ375) for publication in book-form.

 Doubleday, Page and Company published the first edition in book-form in New York on September 8, 1910.
 Sigurd Schou created a fantastic color frontispiece and 4 additional black and white illustrations.
 There are no ads at the end of the book.
 McKay and Scott both agree on the New York publication date.